olga-terekhova/lambda-python-playwright-chromium/README.md

 <img src="./docs/diagram/src/run-diagram/lambda-run.svg">

+**Why containerization is needed**

+The playwright module requires installation of system libraries.
+Regular lambda functions can be extended by lambda layers, but the purpose of lambda layer is to store python libraries in the the /opt directory.
+If a python library requires system dependencies, a lambda layer can't fulfill this requirement.

+Playwright is officially compatible with Ubuntu and Debian only, which makes base AWS images not suitable.
+This leads to the need to create a custom image which is based on a supported distribution, includes a lambda runtime interface client, and includes all needed python libraries and dependencies.

 **What's useful here compared to other base images and walkthroughs**

 The image is build on a base Ubuntu image.